-We are responsible under Article 12 of Directive 2009/72/EC1 of the European Parliament and of the Council concerning common rules for the internal market in electricity (the Third Electricity Directive) for ensuring the long-term ability of the system to meet reasonable demands for the transmission of electricity, operating, maintaining and developing under economic conditions secure, reliable and efficient transmission systems with due regard to the environment, contributing to security of supply through adequate transmission capacity and system reliability, and ensuring a secure, reliable and efficient electricity system.
+We are responsible under Article 40 of Directive (EU) 2019/944 of the European Parliament and of the Council of 5 June 2019 concerning common rules for the internal market in electricity and amending Directive 2012/27/EU (Recast Internal Electricity Market Directive) for ensuring the long-term ability of the system to meet reasonable demands for the transmission of electricity, operating, maintaining and developing under economic conditions secure, reliable and efficient transmission systems with due regard to the environment, in close cooperation with neighbouring transmission system operators and distribution system operators, contributing to security of supply through adequate transmission capacity and system reliability, and ensuring a secure, reliable and efficient electricity system.

-The European Commission Regulation (EU) 2017/1485 establishing a guideline on electricity transmission system operation sets out minimum requirements for transmission system operation and cross-border cooperation between TSOs.
-Among other things it includes detailed guidelines on requirements and principles concerning operational security and rules on operational security analysis, including regional operational security coordination and appointment of regional security coordinators.
+The European Commission Regulation (EU) 2017/1485 establishing a guideline on electricity transmission system operation (SOGL) sets out minimum requirements for transmission system operation and cross-border cooperation between TSOs.
+Among other things it includes detailed guidelines on requirements and principles concerning operational security market for electricity and rules on operational security analysis, including regional operational security coordination and appointment of regional security coordinators.

-&lt;sup>1 In NI, some of these duties are shared with NIE Networks, the Transmission Asset Owner, while maintenance of the transmission network in NI is fully the responsibility of NIE Networks.
+&lt;sup>2 In NI, some of these duties are shared with NIE Networks, the Transmission Asset Owner, while maintenance of the transmission network in NI is fully the responsibility of NIE Networks.
+Regulation (EU) 2019/943 of the European Parliament and of the Council of 5 June 2019 on the internal

-In addition, the European Commission Regulation (EU) 2017/2196 establishing a network code on emergency and restoration sets out rules relating to the management of the electricity transmission system in the emergency, blackout and restoration state with the main objective of a reliable, efficient and fast restoration of the transmission system back to its normal state.
+In addition, the European Commission Regulation (EU) 2017/2196 establishing a network code on emergency and restoration (NCER) sets out rules relating to the management of the electricity transmission system in the alert, emergency, blackout and restoration states with the main objective of a reliable, efficient and fast restoration of the transmission system back to its normal state.

 The responsibility to ensure operational security is also provided for in national legislation, namely: (for Ireland) Regulation 8 of S.I.
-No 445/2000 European Communities (Internal Market in Electricity) Regulation 2000 (as amended); and (for Northern Ireland) Article 12 of the Electricity (Northern Ireland) Order 1992.
+No 445/2000 European Communities (Internal Market in Electricity) Regulation 2000 (as amended); and (for Northern Ireland) Article 12 of the Electricity (Northern Ireland) Order 1992 (as amended).